laumansillaa/CryptoWalletApp/back/README.md

 You must send no data.

+The possible respnses are:
-The only possible respnse is the user operations record stored in an array of objects (status 200).
-For example
+- The user operations record stored in an array of objects (status 200).
+For example:
 ```
   [
     {